That-Dev-Girl-Sites/jhalabi.com/_posts/2019-03-25-wordpress-featured-image-and-gutenberg.md

 Before WordPress 5.0, this was usually accomplished in PHP, using the [`admin_post_thumbnail_html`](https://developer.wordpress.org/reference/hooks/admin_post_thumbnail_html/) hook.
 For a great example of this hook's usage, check out this article on how to [add a checkbox to the featured image meta box](https://www.billerickson.net/code/add-checkbox-to-featured-image-metabox/).
 However, now that the new core editor (a.k.a. _Gutenberg_) is in play, the featured image is now controlled by that new editor.
 In other words, our reliable old PHP hook no longer works.
 We now have to modify the featured image box in Javascipt.

 ## Wait a sec.
-Did you say Javascript?!
+Did you say JavaScript?!
 Yup!
 Specifically, we need to update the React component that writes out the featured image box.
 This code is a bit different than what you would write to create a new Gutenberg block.
 You are still going through the Gutenberg API, but this more closely resembles React than the block registration code.

 This one function, which rewrites the markup inside of the featured image box in the post editor, does all of the heavy lifting: